-Source: VOSviewer (2024) Figure 7.
-Unconnected Co-Occurrence Network Visualization
+Figure 7.
+Unconnected Co-Occurrence Network Visualization Figure 7 shows the unconnected network visualization, displaying the unconnected keywords in some literature.
+Based on the figure, there are 23 clusters and it is known that the most prominent keyword is artificial intelligence which is characterized by the writing and the size of the largest round symbol

-Figure 7 shows the unconnected network visualization, displaying the unconnected keywords in some literature.
-Based on the figure, there are 23 clusters, and it is known that the most prominent keyword is artificial intelligence, which is characterized by the writing and the size of the most significant round symbol.
+Source : VOSviewer (2024)

-Source: VOSviewer (2024) Figure 8.
+Figure 8.
 Co-occurrence Overlay Visualization

-The co-occurrence overlay visualization shows the keyword usage period in the literature, which is from 2022 to 2024.
-Recent keywords are shown in bright yellow (year 2024), and past keywords are shown in purple (year 2022).
+Co-occurrence overlay visualization shows the keyword usage period in the literature.
+The keyword period is from 2022-2024.
+Recent keywords are shown in bright yellow (year 2024) and past keywords in purple (year 2022).